ambrosiaandrade/ambrosiaandrade/README.md

 ### About technology:

 :books: I'm studying to become a Full Stack Developer! <br />
-:notebook: I'm currently learning Angular and Ionic. <br />
+:notebook: I'm currently learning Angular, Java & Javascript. <br />
 :dart: My projects at the moment are related to educational purposes, I want to help students and teachers to achieve a better learning process. <br />

 ### Other information about me: